-For example, let's imagine that at the end of the 2018-2019 school year, your IMPACT rating qualified you to move to the Expert Teacher stage.
-Let's also imagine you have a master's degree, and you just finished your sixth year teaching in a high-poverty school.
-For the 2019-2020 school year - your seventh year of teaching - we would actually pay you as if you had a PhD and were in your twelfth year (7 years + 5 year service credit).
+For example, let's imagine that at the end of the prior school year, your IMPACT rating qualified you to move to the Expert Teacher stage.
+Let's also imagine you have a master's degree, and you just finished your sixth year teaching in a highpoverty school.
+For the current school year - your seventh year of teaching - we would actually pay you as if you had a PhD and were in your twelfth year (7 years + 5 year service credit).
 In this case, your salary would increase from \$70,783 to \$99,207 - a base salary increase of more than \$28,000.